ehansis/ozelot/docs/examples/leonardo/inheritance.rst

 The base class only stores the :attr:`wiki_id` and, in the case of :class:`PaintingBase`, the foreign-key reference to the respective :class:`ArtistBase`.

-Such a data model lets us separate some object attributes from object entities.
+Such a data model lets us separate object attributes from base entities.
 This helps when changing the model, as demonstrated :ref:`below <le-inheritance-change>`.
 In the present example, this may look like overhead (and for such a simple setup it probably is).
 However, inheritance can be a useful way of managing data models in multi-tenant solutions or similar situations: